 On top of that, if you have any question about solo traveling, I will be more than happy to share tips and stories.

 The tour is also ideal for those on a layover in KLIA/KLIA2, as it starts and ends in KL Sentral, which is easily accessible from the airport.

-Although this tour is meant for solo travelers, I can also accommodate small groups.
+Although this tour is meant for solo travelers, I can also accommodate small groups (up to 4 persons max).
 So, if you’re more than one person, please send me a message so that I can open up a slot for you.